-- Meanwhile, grease six 8-oz (1 cup) ramekins with oil or butter.
-If mashed potatoes are leftover, warm slightly (stovetop or microwave), adding more milk if needed.
+- Meanwhile, grease six 8 ounce ramekins with oil or butter.
+If using leftover mashed potatoes, warm slightly (stovetop or microwave), adding more milk if needed.

-- Fill each ramekin 3/4 full with the filling and top with 1/3-1/2 cup of the potatoes.
+- Fill each ramekin 3/4 full with the filling and top with 1/3 to 1/2 cup of the potatoes.
 Top with about a tablespoon of grated cheese and transfer the ramekins to a cookie sheet before placing in the heated oven.